Martchus/reflective-rapidjson/README.md

 However, extending the generator to generate code for other applications of reflection or to provide generic reflection would be possible as well.

+## Open for other reflection approaches
+The reflection implementation used behind the scenes of this library is exchangeable:

-This repository also contains a small, additional header to use RapidJSON with Boost.Hana.
-This allows to serialize or dezerialize simple data structures using the `BOOST_HANA_DEFINE_STRUCT` macro rather than requiring the code generator.
+* This repository already provides a small, additional header to use RapidJSON with Boost.Hana.
+This allows to serialize or dezerialize simple data structures declared using the `BOOST_HANA_DEFINE_STRUCT` macro rather than requiring the code generator.
+* When native reflection becomes standardized, it would be possible to make use of it as well.
+In this case, the code generator could still act as a fallback.

 ## Supported datatypes
 The following table shows the mapping of supported C++ types to supported JSON types: